Moving to Rehoboth Beach: Rehoboth Beach, DE Relocation & Homebuyer Guide

 For more dry adventures, try fishing or hiking in Delaware Seashore State Park.
 The area offers lovely lush green views and ocean vistas that could take several days to enjoy fully.

-Restaurants, Breweries, and Bars
+Restaurants, Breweries, and Bars in Rehoboth Beach

 Walk around the beach with a carton of tasty Thrasher's French Fries or a waffle cone topped with one of the Ice Cream Store's many flavors.
 For delicious coffee and creative milkshakes, head over to Mug & Spoon.
 This coffee house with a twist offers a variety of flavorful ice cream-based desserts in addition to hot beverages.